huzeir2k/nostrvine/mobile/docs/APPLE_REVIEW_RESPONSE.md

 - Removed `AVInitialRouteSharingPolicy` key
 - Removed `AVAudioSessionCategoryPlayback` key

-**Rationale**: diVine is a short-form video app similar to Vine/TikTok.
+**Rationale**: Divine is a short-form video app similar to Vine/TikTok.
 Videos play only when the app is in the foreground and in focus.
 We do not provide background audio playback, so these keys were incorrectly included and have now been removed.

 ---